Julian Hart MBACP (Accred.) MBABCP (Accred.)

-Are you suffering with anxiety, depression or feeling sad, generalised anxiety disorder, panic disorder, phobias, relationship issues, family issues?
+Are you suffering with anxiety, depression or feeling sad, generalised anxiety disorder, panic disorder, phobias, low self-esteem, relationship issues, family issues?

 I have more than twenty years experience working as a Counsellor and Psychotherapist, helping people like you to overcome their problems and to feel happier, lighter and more in control.

-I currently work as a Cognitive Behavioural Therapist for the NHS, and offer sessions privately on weekday evenings and at weekends.
+I currently work as a Cognitive Behavioural Therapist for the NHS, and offer sessions privately on weekday evenings and Fridays.

 My aims are: